-Thanks to the "split view", a unique tool developed by Artmyn, analyse any detail & the signature under different lights, at the same time.
+Thanks to the unique tool "split view", developed by Artmyn, analyse any detail under different lights in one glance.

 Allow experts, committees, curators or restorers to explore the work on a screen, to move and tilt it as if they had it in their own hands, even from a distance.

 Also allows to compare very precisely different paintings from the same artist.